 - Subp.
-42. Paddleticket card number.
-"Paddleticket card number" has the meaning given it in Minnesota Statutes, section 349.12. - Subp.
-43. Paddlewheel.
-"Paddlewheel" is a mechanical vertical wheel marked off into sections containing numbers and which, after being spun, uses a pointer to indicate the winning number. - Subp.
-44. Paddlewheel table.
-"Paddlewheel table" is the table described in part 7864.0030, subpart 1, item G, and used in the game of paddlewheels governed by part 7861.0100, subparts 2 to 7 and 9 to 16. - Subp.
-45. Progressive bingo game.
-"Progressive bingo game" is a bingo game in which a prize level is established, and during which the prize level may be increased according to part 7861.0070, subpart 6a, item E. - Subp.
-46. Pull-tab dispensing device.
-"Pull-tab dispensing device" has the meaning given it in Minnesota Statutes, section 349.12. - Subp.
-47. RAM microchip.
-"RAM microchip" means a random access memory chip which holds a pull-tab dispensing device's accounting and game information. - Subp.
+47a.
+Random number generator.
+"Random number generator" means a piece of electronics that plugs into a computer and produces genuine random numbers rather than pseudorandom numbers that are produced by computer programs. - Subp.
 48. Religious organization.
 "Religious organization" means a nonprofit organization, church, body of communicants, or group gathered in common membership for mutual support and edification in piety, worship, and religious observances. - Subp.
+48a.
+Shrink-wrap.
+"Shrink-wrap" means a clear form-fitting plastic wrapping that is applied to a box or container of pull-tabs by a licensed manufacturer. - Subp.
 49. Stacker box.
 "Stacker box" means a component of the electronic currency validator that holds currency that has been accepted and validated by the electronic currency validator in the interior of a pull-tab dispensing device. - Subp.
+49a.
+State registration stamp.
+"State registration stamp" means the stamp required by Minnesota Statutes, section 349.162, subdivision 1, paragraph (a), and attached to a bingo ball selection device, pull-tab dispensing device, paddlewheel, or paddlewheel table. - Subp.
 50. Test vend.
 "Test vend" means the intentional accepting of currency or vending of pull-tabs through a pull-tab dispensing device in order to properly calibrate a pull-tab dispensing device's columns to accept currency and vend paper pull-tabs of varying lengths, widths, and thicknesses. - Subp.
 51. Veterans organization.
 "Veterans organization" means any congressionally chartered organization within this state, or any branch, lodge, or chapter of a nonprofit national or state organization within this state, the membership of which consists of individuals who were members of the armed services or forces of the United States.

-History: 16 SR 2116; 17 SR 1279; 17 SR 2711; 17 SR 2712; 19 SR 156; 19 SR 1854; 19 SR 2380; 20 SR 2624; 23 SR 831
+History: 16 SR 2116; 17 SR 1279; 17 SR 2711; 17 SR 2712; 19 SR 156; 19 SR 1854; 19 SR 2380; 20 SR 2624; 23 SR 831; 29 SR 443